oracle/terraform-provider-oci/website/docs/r/core_cross_connect_group.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Required) The OCID of the compartment to contain the cross-connect group.
+* `customer_reference_name` - (Optional) (Updatable) A reference name or identifier for the physical fiber connection that this cross-connect group uses.
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.